WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

 ON THE SERVER
 -------------

-- Add a SECRET_KEY_BASE to the environment:
+- For a fresh site, add a SECRET_KEY_BASE to the environment:
   - $ `cd /var/www/dashboard/current`
   - $ `rake secret`
   - Copy the secret key output and paste it into the secrets.yml file
     - $ `nano /var/www/dashboard/shared/config/secrets.yml`
     - Paste the key in as the value of "secret_key_base:"

+- For an existing site, copy over the secret.yml file from the extant server to preserve login cookies

 - Enable the site
   - $ `sudo a2dissite 000-default`